 Question: What are some of the limitations of GPR? –Alyssa, Miami Beach, FL

 Answer: GPR is a handy tool and a very reliable one.
 However, like any other tool, there are some things it works better for than others.
 For example, one thing many users, like Dr. Lawrence Conyers, have remarked on is the fact that GPR cannot usually pick up human remains.
-Identifying graves is more of a matter of detecting changing soil conditions or solid objects that are interred with the dead because the dielectric constant of human flesh is quite similar to that of soil.
-This means the electrical conductance will essentially allow the GPR waves to pass right through.
+Grave location is often more of a matter of detecting changing soil conditions and ground disturbances, such as an area abruptly and unexpectedly moving from dry sand to wet clay, or solid objects that are interred with the dead, because the dielectric constant of human flesh is quite similar to that of soil.
+This means the electrical conductance and dielectric properties of human cadavers will essentially allow the GPR waves to pass right through.
 Contrast this with rebar or other high conductivity materials, which tend not to attenuate the signal and create a clearer, sharper contrast.

-Fortunately, georadar systems have gotten more sophisticated and far easier to use and read over the years.
+Fortunately, georadar systems such as ground probing radar have gotten more sophisticated and far easier to use and read over the years.
 Advances in digital control give the operator superior control over every aspect of the scan, while sophisticated remote sensing technology and seismic reflection evaluation have made it easier for the boundary between materials to be interpreted.
-This means that despite the limitations scanning by GPR can have, it is still the best non-destructive testing method for obtaining a detailed investigation of a given material or area!
+This means that despite the limitations scanning by GPR into ground material can have, it is still the best non-destructive testing method for obtaining a detailed investigation of a given material or area!

 Question: Does GPR work like a fish finder? –Wilford, Austin, TX

 Answer: While GPR and fish finders work on similar principles, they’re not exactly the same.
 GPR emits electromagnetic energy pulses for detection and mapping of anomalies, embedded materials, and buried structures in concrete, asphalt, or soils based on their electrical profiles.
+This type of electromagnetic pulse reacts to the conductive properties of various subsurface materials within the penetration depth range of the GPR transmitter to develop data about ground changes which indicate the presence or absence of subsurface features.
 Fishfinders typically use the echoes from high-frequency sound waves, or sonar, to pick up the presence and approximate size of fish in the area.
 While they both display information in a similar way through the user interface by using hyperbolas to indicate the potential presence of targets, their internal workings are vastly different.
-Additionally, GPR typically cannot be used in water, while fish finders are almost exclusively designed to be used underwater or in waves where the transducer can be fully immersed.
+Additionally, GPR typically cannot be used in water, while the type of transmitting antenna used in fish finders is almost exclusively designed to be used underwater or in waves where the transducer can be fully immersed.
 Finally, and perhaps most importantly, a fish finder is relatively underpowered compared to a GPR unit, which has to be able to emit far more electromagnetic radiation in order to achieve maximum range and detection depth through granite, limestone, gravel, concrete, and other materials.

 Question: Are there advantages to a digital GPR system over analog systems? –Beverly, Anaheim, CA

 Answer: In most cases, absolutely there are.
-A digital GPR system generally delivers a more comprehensive picture, in a more compact unit, with less downtime and greater accuracy.
+Among other advantages of ground penetrating radar, a digital GPR system generally delivers a more comprehensive picture, in a more compact unit, with less downtime and greater accuracy.
+Digital GPR locating system units also tend to offer a greater penetration depth, heightened sensitivity, and a wider array of available frequencies they can deploy, which makes digital GPR units a favored tool that detects changes in seismic reflection and electrical properties that may be of interest to practitioners in fields ranging from archaeology to geology to modern environmental geophysics and forensic science.
+Naturally, digital GPR systems are also preferred in construction for utility mapping, detecting rebar and posttension cables in concrete, locating failed or failing areas in roads, and identifying areas of unexpected high water content that may indicate damaged utility lines, just to name a few possible uses.
 There are some circumstances where an analog system may be a better choice, but this is very circumstantial and needs to be evaluated on a case-by-case basis.
 Please contact Safe2Core so we can help you decide whether digital or analog GPR is going to be most helpful for your specific site and situation!

 Question: Can ground-penetrating radar detect through concrete? –Buddy, Tucson, AZ

 Answer: Honestly, it depends.
 High-frequency GPR scans can deliver more accuracy in planning drilling, coring, and cutting operations, but they have a lower depth penetration.
 Conversely, low-radio frequency GPR has greater depth penetration but lower accuracy.
-Slab depth and thickness, the mix design of the concrete, the properties of the material underneath, existing utilities, natural and manmade electromagnetic fields in the area, and other factors can all impact the accuracy and penetration of the GPR systems and the resolution of the overall readings.
+Slab depth and thickness, the mix design of the concrete, the properties of the material underneath, existing utilities, natural and manmade electromagnetic fields in the area, varying areas of seismic reflection, the presence or absence of utilities in the scan area, rapidly changing material properties including electrical conductivity, and other factors can all impact the accuracy and penetration of the GPR systems and the resolution of the overall readings.
 However, a multi-channel GPR can overcome these limitations and give a comprehensive picture of what’s embedded within and below the slab.

 Question: How are GPR methods better for concrete inspection than other non-destructive testing methodologies like X-ray? –Enrique, Littlefield, AZ